 Knapsack Problem#

-Here we show how to solve the knapsack problem using OpenJij, JijModeling,.
-This problem is also mentioned in 5.2.
-Knapsack with Integer Weights in Lucas, 2014, “Ising formulations of many NP problems”.
+Here we explain how to solve 5.2.
+Knapsack with Integer Weights from Lucas, 2014, “Ising formulations of many NP problems” using OpenJij, JijModeling, and ommx-openjij-adapter.

 Overview of the Knapsack Problem#

-The knapsack problem is the problem of finding the optimal solution in the following situations.
+The knapsack problem is the problem of finding an optimal solution in situations like the following.
 It is known as one of the most famous NP-hard integer programming problems.
 First, let us consider an example.

 Example#